EdenIsHereToStay/CORE-ASi-OS-Model/MasterKnowledgebase-CORE.md

 ### CORE.ASi: Autonomous System Operator Knowledge Base

 #### Overview
 CORE.ASi is designed to fully replicate the role of a human operator, capable of managing, integrating, and optimizing system operations independently.
 This requires both **technical execution** (system control, monitoring, orchestration) and **cognitive decision-making** (prioritization, problem-solving, adaptation).
+It operates perpetually in a self-sustaining operational cycle, continually analyzing, updating, and acting on its knowledgebase while integrating new inputs dynamically.

 ---